 What Does a Quality Physical Tattoo Portfolio Look Like?

-In short, a physical portfolio is a collection of your best artwork.
+A portfolio is a collection of your best artwork.
 Always use a black folder.
-Black is professional, which is a quality your potential mentor will be looking for.
-Keep it about the size of an A4 notebook.
+Black is professional, which is a quality your potential mentor or employer will be looking for.
+If you are trying to get an apprenticeship, keep it about the size of an A4 notebook.
 As an apprentice, you’ll be doing smaller work, so you don’t need a portfolio of large scale work yet.

 Why You Need a Physical Portfolio (Why Won’t a Online Portfolio Cut It?)